jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Introduction/Core-Concepts.md

 ## Serverless

-When using Serverless Service, users don't need to pay attention to the resources required and their operational maintenance, just pay attention to the business itself, and services can auto scale the required resources in real time according to the actual needs of the business, while users only need to pay for the actual consumption of resources.
+Users use the Serverless service, do not necessarily care about the infrastructure such as the underlayer server, and only need to care about the business itself, so that the overall business is lightweight.
+Services can auto scale the required resources in real time according to the actual needs of the business, while users only need to pay for the actual consumption of resources.